-&lt;sup>20 Again, the way I understand here how-possibly models is not related to abstraction (Levy and Bechtel [2013]; Levy [2014]).
-For instance, Arber had no idea if the 'conjectured' parts' like the enzymes exist.
+18 Again, the way I understand here how-possibly models is not related to abstraction (Levy and Bechtel 2013; Levy 2014).
+For instance, Arber - to use Craver's jargon -, had no idea if the "conjectured' parts" (2006, p 6) like the enzymes exist.
 A how-possibly model is a model that depict the organizational structure of a phenomenon, but it fails to identify some relevant components.
-This is not the same as in abstraction, where relevant features are identified portable) than a 'how-actually' model because it easier to decontextualize.
-This is true under the condition emphasized above that even if the model is how-possibly still the component to resituate must be real.
+This is not the same as in abstraction, where relevant features are identified portable19) than a 'how-actually' model because it easier to decontextualize.
+This is true under the condition emphasized above that even if the model is 'how-possibly' still the component to resituate must be real.
 Also, this does not mean that good 'models for' are necessarily 'how-possibly' model.
-Being 'how-possibly' is simply a characteristic of the model that helps the modeler to see the affordances, if there are affordances.
+Being 'how-possibly' is simply a characteristic of the model that help the modeler to see the affordances, if there are affordances.
 However, whether the model is a good 'model for' will depend on portability, and whether a model is portable will depend on the nature of the components of the model.

-Something similar may be said about 'schemas' (understood as abstract descriptions of mechanisms that can apply across several contexts).
+Something similar may be said about schemas (i.e. abstract descriptions of mechanisms that can apply across several contexts).
 The case of schemas make even more sense if we look at the literature on how scientific knowledge is transferred from one context to another.
-For instance, Morgan ([2014]) describes several ways of 'resituating knowledge' to different contexts.
-In particular, when resituating is from local-to-many, modelers have first to desituate 'local findings into a somewhat broader level (above local but less than general), which can then be available for resituation in another local level' (Morgan [2014], p.
-1014).
-To see whether something can work in a different context, we have to abstract or decontextualize it from its local context; at a more general level pieces of mechanistic models are less constrained by the locality of the models themselves.
+For instance, Morgan (2014) describes several ways of 'resituating knowledge' to different contexts.
+In particular, when resituating is from local-to-many, modelers have first to desituate "local findings into a somewhat broader level (above local but less than general), which can then be available for resituation in another local level" (p 1014).
+To see whether something can work in a different context, we have to abstract or decontextualize it from its local context; at a more general level 'pieces' of mechanistic models are less constrained by the locality of the models themselves.